 A change in the student’s schedule from the approved authorization may result in a reduction of benefits and a delay in invoicing affected charges to GoArmyEd.

-Students eligible for Chapter 33 benefits or Transfer of Entitlement must submit information each term to the Washburn University Student Services Office to have tuition and fees certified with the VA.
+Students eligible for Chapter 33 benefits or Transfer of Entitlement must submit information each term to the Washburn University Diversity and Inclusion Office to have tuition and fees certified with the VA.

 The Student Services office provides the Business Office with information on when a student is certified, the total tuition and fees certified, and the number of hours included in the certification.